04 Health policy

 - Only a person with parental

 responsibility (PR), or a foster carer may give consent.
-A childminder, grandparent, parent’s partner who does not have PR, cannot give consent.
+A childminder, grandparent, parent/carer’s partner who does not have PR, cannot give consent.

 - When bringing in medicine, the parent

-informs their key person or the setting Manager if the key person is not available.
+informs their key person/back up key person, or room senior if the key person is not available.
+The setting manager should also be informed.

 - Medication dispensed by a hospital

 pharmacy will not have the child’s details on the label but should have a dispensing label.
-Staff must check with parents and record the circumstance of the events and hospital instructions as
+Staff must check with parents/carers and record the circumstance of the events and hospital instructions as

 - Members of staff who receive the

-medication ask the parent to sign a consent form stating the following information.
+medication ask the parent/carer to sign a consent form stating the following information.
 No medication is given without these details:

 - full name of child and date of